NeoVertex1/blog/paper/paper.md

 Simulation Dynamics:

 The simulation encountered divergence at step 7 (max |Z| = 1.3476e+10).
 Despite early termination, it managed to compute meaningful outputs, including the fractal dimension and the final phase map.

 </small>

 This paper also has the intention to introduce some of the problems that seem unexplained.
 The simulations show intricate 2D structures that are visible in the phase map.
 It is believed that there are not much scientific baking to their existence. **(come back to this in detail)**

+We will also introduce the MISTransform that can be used for Machine Learning and random number generation, between other things.

 ---